jourzero/Chords-Over-Lyrics/README.txt

 For adding comments in the file that won't be shown while performing, prepend the line with a pound (#).
 Ref.: https://onsongapp.com/docs/features/formats/onsong/chords/#comments

 For example:
-# Rick please add some chords here to support your solo
+# TODO: Add some chords below to support solo

 COLORING AND TEXT FORMATTING